I AM – The Good Shepherd

 Ice Breaker Questions

-3. If you could describe your commitment to faith in one word, what would it be?
+3. If you could describe a “good leader” in one word, what would it be?

 Discussion